 Cycling injuries can be intrinsic (over-use) or extrinsic (due to trauma).

-Intrinsic injuries include knee pain (the most common – 40%) (3), patellar (kneecap) tendon inflammation (tendonitis) or quadriceps tendonitis, illiotibial band syndrome, hip pain, tibial stress syndrome, stress fracture, compartment syndrome, foot numbness and pain.
+Intrinsic injuries include knee pain (this is the most common – 40%) (3), patellar (kneecap) tendon inflammation (tendonitis) or quadriceps tendonitis, iliotibial band syndrome, hip pain, tibial stress syndrome, stress fracture, compartment syndrome, foot numbness and pain.
 Back pain is very common in older people who train for longer periods of time (41%) (3).